karanpalts/SEIS631FinalProject/README-Project.md

 * The metric(s) for which you created bootstrap confidence intervals:

-I will create a 95% bootstrap confidence interval for the median Net sales on "Promo Days."
+I will create a 95% bootstrap confidence interval for the median Net sales on Promo Days.

 * Why the CLT does not apply to at least one metric: